CP

 The contractor pick for finished interiors.
 Tuff Crete is INSL-X’s commercial-leaning concrete coating, downsized to a 1-gallon retail can.
 It rolls and brushes like a premium wall paint, recoats in 2 hours, and the cured film is meaningfully harder than Behr 1-Part on the abrasion test (210 mg loss vs 280 mg).
 Color stability beats Drylok over 18 months in the limited samples we’ve followed.

-The hot-tire vulnerability is the same as every other 1-part.
+The hot-tire vulnerability is the same as every other 1-part — though on our panel Tuff Crete softened under the 165°F tire without lifting, a meaningful step up from Behr’s contact-patch failure.
+Chemical splash softened on brake fluid.
 This isn’t a daily-driver garage coating; it’s the finish for a basement gym, a stair landing, a finished workshop, a retail back-of-house.
 Buy it for finished interior concrete where appearance matters.
 Skip it for a parked-car garage; this is a wall-paint chemistry on a floor.

 • Apron peeling at year 1.
 Skipped degrease, oil contamination at the door threshold, etcher beaded over residue.
 Fix: full degrease cycle (Rust-Oleum Concrete & Garage Floor Cleaner, scrub-rinse-dry, repeat), then etch.